thiagovianape/qa-case-study-mrv/README.md

 ---

-### reCAPTCHA callback warning
+### 2️⃣ reCAPTCHA Callback Warning

 **Description:**
-Browser console displays warning when loading Google reCAPTCHA:
+A warning is displayed in the browser console during page load related to Google reCAPTCHA.

+**Error observed:**
+reCAPTCHA couldn't find user-provided function: onloadcallback

 **Root cause:**
-The reCAPTCHA script references a non-existent callback function in the global scope.
+The reCAPTCHA script references a callback function that is not defined in the global scope.

 **Impact:**
-- May affect form validation under some conditions
+- Potential risk to form validation under specific conditions
 - Does not block immediate user interaction
-- Requires developer attention in scripts
+- Requires technical review of script loading order

 **Severity:** Medium
-**Type:** Integration / Script loading
+**Type:** Integration / Script Loading

 ---

-## Conclusion
+## 🧾 Conclusion
-This case study highlights technical warnings observable in the browser console that may impact SEO, analytics, and third-party integrations.
+This case study highlights technical warnings observable through browser console inspection that may impact SEO, analytics, and third-party integrations.
-Although no direct user-facing malfunction was found on the homepage, these issues are worth addressing from a quality standpoint.
+Although no direct user-facing malfunction was identified on the homepage, these findings represent quality improvement opportunities from a technical perspective.

 ---

-## Disclaimer
+## ⚠️ Disclaimer
 This project is for educational and portfolio purposes only.
-All data and artifacts are based on publicly accessible browser behavior.
+All observations are based on publicly accessible browser behavior.